==> Visiting this review from NZ? Read this article especially kiwi readers <==

 - The largest section of the mattress is the high density support foam, made from plant based polyurethane.
 It makes up about 7 inches of the mattress height.
 This layer is what you would put at the top of the mattress if you wanted it to feel really, really firm.
 This layer has some convolutions in it as you can see in the picture.
 These are designed to contour to your spine and will also contribute to air flow.
 It’s important these are pointed upwards as shown, which is why you should not just flip the mattress upside down to lie on this foam layer.

 The federally required fire retardant barrier is a woven silicone sock.
-This is a good advantage over some of Ecosa’s competitors, who use materials such as fiberglass or chemicals as their fire retardants.
+This is a good advantage over some of Ecosa’s competitors, who use problematicmaterials such as fiberglass.

 Warranty, Trial Period, and Shipping Info